-The leaves only of the life of life tree are crush and then put to dry in the sun.
+The leaves only of the tree of life are crush and then put to dry in the sun.

 One teaspoon of Dried Leaf of Life can brew approx 2 cups of tea.

-The tea can be drunk daily to treat sinus and asthma problem.
+The tea can be drunk daily to treat sinus, asthma, shortness of breath and other bronchial problem.

 In Jamaica, the Fever grass is used as a tea, that gives a lasting taste in your mouth, as a child my mother gave us this Fever grass tea and while I cannot explain in words the taste I can still taste and smell the flavor of the Fever Grass today.